-New asylum policy could invite more illegal border crossings
+New asylum policy comes with few details, many questions

 A Homeland Security official, speaking to reporters Thursday on condition of anonymity, said some details were expected in the coming days and that the policy would be rolled out in phases at different locations on the border.
 The U.S. said the policy will not apply to children traveling alone or to Mexican asylum seekers.

-The mechanics may be complicated: Where will immigration hearings be held and how will asylum seekers get there?
+The mechanics may get complicated: Where will immigration hearings be held and how will asylum seekers get there?
 How will they communicate with attorneys?
 How will they be returned to Mexico?

 Details about implementation and "the circumstances in which people will be shuttled back and forth across the border are not at all clear," said Alan Bersin, a former Customs and Border Protection commissioner who helped negotiate repatriation agreements with Mexico as a senior Homeland Security official under President Barack Obama.